chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - [<cite>Crafting Interpreters</cite>](https://craftinginterpreters.com), Robert Nystrom (new)

 - [<cite>Vanished Kingdoms: The Rise and Fall of States and Nations</cite>](https://bookshop.org/a/21126/9780143122951), Norman Davies (new… ish: I read the first third of this half a decade ago and put it down, and now have picked it back up)

+- [<cite>A Quiet Mind to Suffer with: Mental Illness, Trauma, and the Death of Christ</cite>](https://bookshop.org/a/21126/9781683597049), John Andrew Bryant (new)

+- [<cite>How Big Things Get Done: The Surprising Factors That Determine the Fate of Every Project, from Home Renovations to Space Exploration and Everything in Between</cite>](https://bookshop.org/a/21126/9780593239513), Bent Flyvbjerg and Dan Gardner (new)